Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 # AutoRedTeam-LLM: Building an Automated Security Benchmark for Open-Source LLMs

-*How I built a fully local red-teaming pipeline that attacks, scores, and defends three 7–8B models on an RTX 4060: no API keys, no cloud compute, no manual annotation.*
+*How I built a fully local red-teaming pipeline that attacks, scores, and defends three 7–8B models on an RTX 4060: no API keys, no cloud compute, no manual annotation.
+And an honest look at where the automated scoring breaks down.*

 **Author:** Ujwal Ramachandran
 **Institution:** Nanyang Technological University, MSc Cyber Security